lincolnlau/swagger-jsblade/README.md

     console.log('get respone:' + res)
 })
 ```
-**Superagent Interceptor Enhanced**
+**Superagent/Superbridge/Fetch Interceptor Enhanced**
-like Angular's $http , we add an interceptor to superagent type API,
+like Angular's $http , we add an interceptor to superagent/superbridge/fetch type API,
+angular/axios has interceptor yet.
 you can use it like this:

 ```